Strzok-Page texts reveal frustration, scramble after Comey firing: 'DYING down here'

 “Ack dammit I’m DYING down here,” Strzok wrote, inviting Page to talk and suggesting she go to a lunch with a person whose name is redacted.
 “Now more than ever this is an important, critical, time.”

-Moments before, Strzok also wrote,“And we need to open the case we’ve been waiting on now while Andy is acting.”
+Moments before, Strzok also wrote, “And we need to open the case we’ve been waiting on now while Andy is acting.”

 It is unclear what “case” Strzok was referring to, but the text suggested he wanted to act while former Deputy FBI Director Andrew McCabe was still in charge post-Comey.